smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/local-data-area.md

  Current/default value : ABCDEFGHIJKLMNOPQRSTUVWXYUZ
 ```

-  - Example variable LDATEST01 will be the Type-L Dynamic Variable used to build the LDA content.
+  - Example variable LDATEST01 (Sequence number 001) will be the Type-L Dynamic Variable used to build the LDA content.
     - The Value of the LDATEST01 variable will be a nested token:  {JI.LDATESTSRC}
     - The OpCon Job Name component [[$JOB NAME]] of the variable instance keys could have been used, within quotes, instead of the spelled-out job name; this could be useful for OpCon multi-instance jobs.
 ```